top of page

 New Jersey's HOAs Exposed

-At these hearings many homeowners learned that problems in their associations were not unique, and that similar conflicts were occurring throughout the state.
+At these hearings many homeowners learned that problems in their own associations were not unique, and that similar conflicts were occurring throughout the state.
 It quickly became apparent that boards were acting as they did simply because they could!
 There was virtually no limit to how they exercised their power despite the negative impact it had on homeowners.

 Winds of Change